Guide with Butterfly Tours

 These guide positions require refined communication skills plus the ability to pay consistent attention to details.
 Guides must also be in excellent physical condition, as there is daily heavy lifting and carrying involved with the job.

-To apply to Butterfly Tours, send Gord an email mentioning that you've read this employment webpage.
-Please indicate if you are applying for an assistant or apprentice guide position and include a brief note explaining why you wish to work with Butterfly Tours.
+To apply to Butterfly Tours, send Gord an email mentioning that you've read this employment webpage and indicating if you are applying for an assistant or apprentice guide position.
+Please include a brief note explaining why you wish to work with Butterfly Tours.

 Additionally, please complete this questionnaire.